Teleportation=Translation: Continuous recovery of black hole information: From a Discrete Protocol to a Continuous Path

-\begin{proof} These properties follow directly from the analytic structure of the Haagerup-Kosaki interpolation.
-Unlike naive spectral truncations, this path relies on complex interpolation between the weights $\tilde{\phi}_0$ and $\tilde{\phi}_1$, ensuring structural continuity via the modular automorphism group.
+\begin{proof} These properties are direct consequences of the analytic structure of the Haagerup-Kosaki construction.
+Unlike naive spectral truncations, this path is generated by the spectral resolution of the Radon-Nikodym derivative $h$, which ensures structural continuity via the modular automorphism group.

-(1) \textbf{Boundary Conditions:} The interpolation relies on the analytic continuation of the Radon-Nikodym derivative $h$ defined above.
-At $s=0$, the interpolation yields the unperturbed reference weight $\tilde{\phi}_0$, implying that the associated projection is the identity map ($\tilde{E}_0 = \text{id}_{\tilde{\mathcal{M}}}$).
-Conversely, at $s=1$, the construction converges in norm to the restricted weight $\tilde{\phi}_1$, thereby recovering the original conditional expectation $\tilde{E}_1 = \tilde{E}$ and its range $\tilde{\mathcal{N}}$.
-This smooth limit behavior eliminates the discontinuity at $s=0$ that plagues spectral cut methods.
+(1) \textbf{Boundary Conditions:} The path relies on the analytic continuation of the perturbed weights.
+At $s=0$, the generator $h^0 = \mathbf{1}$ acts trivially, implying that the associated projection is the identity map ($\tilde{E}_0 = \text{id}_{\tilde{\mathcal{M}}}$).
+Conversely, at $s=1$, the construction converges to the operator $h^1$ which generates the target conditional expectation $\tilde{E}$.
+Thus, $\tilde{E}_1$ recovers the original projection onto $\tilde{\mathcal{N}}$, eliminating the discontinuity at $s=0$ characteristic of spectral cut methods.

-(2) \textbf{Nesting:} This property arises from the definition $\tilde{\phi}_1 = \tilde{\phi}_0 \circ \tilde{E}$.
-The operator $h$ essentially acts as a density operator representing the projection $\tilde{E}$.
-The interpolation corresponds to powers $h^s$, which serve as a soft filter whose intensity increases with $s$.
-Since $0 \le h \le 1$ (in the appropriate operator sense), increasing $s$ strictly contracts the support of the associated expectations.
-Thus, for $s' \ge s$, the range of $\tilde{E}_{s'}$ is contained within the range of $\tilde{E}_s$.